Research Consortia

 From its earliest days, the GCC has led the development of high-impact, multi-institutional research collaborations that extend across geographic and institutional boundaries.
 It has been a privilege to work with more than 4,000 faculty, clinicians, trainees, and research scientists who design and implement innovative programs that leverage our shared resources and infrastructure.
 Together we achieve far more together than any single institution could alone.

 Our collaborative environment is open to all researchers, and we recognize that diversity across institutions, backgrounds, and career stages is central to our impact.
-I am deeply grateful to the GCC Research Team, program leaders, and Steering Committee members whose dedication makes this work possible.
+We are deeply grateful to the GCC Research Team, program leaders, and Steering Committee members whose dedication makes this work possible.

 We continue to welcome talented new and early-career investigators to the region and invite you to connect with us to learn more.